Marsha H. Levine: Early life

 Marsha was born in Washington, D.C., and spent the first 6 years of her life growing up in Virginia before her family relocated to Newton, Massachusetts.
 When she was about 12-years-old, they moved to Greenwich, Connecticut.
-In 1968, as the war in Vietnam waged and unrest grew on national college campuses, so did her awareness of human and civil rights issues.
-This continued through her early college years, up until she joined the Boston Lesbian/Gay Pride Committee (having returned to Massachusetts) in 1980, and now focused on LGBTQI+ rights, she became their president in 1982.
+In 1968, as the war in Vietnam waged and unrest grew on national high school and college campuses, so did her awareness of human and civil rights issues.
+This continued through her early college years, and when she joined the Boston Lesbian/Gay Pride Committee (having returned to Massachusetts) in 1980.
+Now focused on LGBTQI+ rights, she became their president in 1982.

 Activism

-Levine is one of four Vice Presidents of Global Outreach & Partnership Management at InterPride, and a co-president of USAP (United States Association of Prides).
+Levine was one of four Vice Presidents of Global Outreach & Partnership Management at InterPride, and a co-president of USAP (United States Association of Prides).
 Past positions include working on and serving as President of the Boston Lesbian/Gay Pride Committee, and upon moving to San Francisco in 1985, the San Francisco Lesbian, Gay, Bisexual, Transgender Pride Parade and Celebration Committee, Inc.

-In January 2018, Levine became the Community Relations and Facilities Manager for the San Francisco LGBT Pride Celebration Committee.
+In January 2018, Levine became the Community Relations and Facilities Manager for the San Francisco LGBT Pride Celebration Committee, serving until October 2023.
+She currently serves as a seasonal contractor for the organization.